- Senior Instructor

 - Literature, Writing, and Composition

 Since 2008, I have taught at three universities – including CSU since 2012.
 Classes I have led here so far include: World Drama, Reading Without Borders, Introduction to Poetry, College Composition, Self/Community in American Culture, Twentieth Century Fiction, and Study of Literature.
-I work with an average of 200 undergraduates a year!
-Additionally, I'm grateful to have had the opportunity to volunteer with SpeakOut!
-CSU's community literacy outreach program and UAF's rural and indigenous student services' writing center.
+I work with an average of 200 undergraduates a year.
+Additionally, I'm grateful to have had the opportunities to volunteer with CSU's community literacy outreach program SpeakOut! and UAF's rural and indigenous student services writing center.

-Recently, I have been featured as a poetry reader, workshop leader, or panelist with Western Colorado Writers Forum, “Rabbit Holes” for KAFM Radio and WCWF, the Karen Chamberlain Poetry Festival, CSU’s Master Teacher Initiative Program, Xi Draconis Books, Lithic Bookstore and Press, 100,000 Poets for Change, CALYX, and Poets' Co-op, and, distantly, I have enjoyed several leading roles in a small number of local theatres, an old title of young “Best Actress in Colorado” from the International Thespian Society, and a 2014 CSU Alumni Association Best Teacher Award nomination.
+Recently, I have been featured as a poetry reader, workshop leader, or panelist with Telluride Institute: For Place and Planet, Western Colorado Writers Forum, “Rabbit Holes” for KAFM Radio and WCWF, Karen Chamberlain Poetry Festival, CSU’s Master Teacher Initiative Program, Xi Draconis Books, Lithic Bookstore and Press, 100,000 Poets for Change, CALYX, and Poets' Co-op, and, distantly, I have enjoyed several leading roles in a small number of local theatres, a 2000 title of young “Best Actress in Colorado” from the International Thespian Society, and a 2014 CSU Alumni Association Best Teacher Award nomination.

 Thank you for your interest, and please feel free to contact me.